Deliveries returned to shop

 I have returned an item but I have not been refunded for it.

 When original payment was made by Debit/Credit card, the refund will be made back to the payment card used.
-For BACS payments, the refund will go back to the bank account used.
+For BACS payments, the refund will go back to the bank account used once you have confirmed your bank details.
 Payments by cash or cheque will be refunded by cheque made out to the name on the billing details of the account.

 I am missing item(s) from my order.